huertanix/plexius/README.md

     git clone https://github.com/huertanix/plexius.git

-In the raspi directory of the cloned repository, configure up the plexiupload script to use the IP address of the place you server you plan to upload to instead of mine.
+In the raspi directory of the cloned repository, configure up the plexiupload.sh script to use the IP address of the place you server you plan to upload to instead of mine.

-Next, plexicheese.rb script to run on startup and plexiupload to run every hour by adding it to the pi user's crontab:
+Next, plexicore.rb script to run on startup, plexicheese.rb to run every minute and plexiupload.sh to run every hour by adding it to the raspi pi user crontab:

     crontab -e

 In your crontab, add these lines at the end:

+    @reboot ruby /home/pi/plexius/raspi/plexicore.rb
-    @reboot ruby /home/pi/plexius/raspi/plexicheese.rb
+    */1 * * * * ruby /home/pi/plexius/raspi/plexicheese.rb
     @hourly /home/pi/plexius/raspi/plexiupload.sh

-Documentation exists for how to connect to the raspi to the camer and the LiPo Rider Pro to the Lipo battery in various pitstops of the Information Superhighway, so I won't dive into that here.
+Documentation exists for how to connect to the raspi to the camera and the LiPo Rider Pro to the Lipo battery in various pitstops of the Information Superhighway, so I won't dive into that here.

 Once everything is connected, you can wear the camera around and show the internet how cool your daily life is.